 Suunto 7, the smartwatch

-Obviously, in a watch like the Suunto 7 it is essential to evaluate how it works as a smartwatch.
-Because that's what it is, beyond being a Suunto watch or any other brand.
-It is a worthy rival for Apple Watch, with which it is comparable in many of its facets; and a watch far superior to any of the other smartwatches recently launched by its big rivals: Garmin Venu, Garmin Vivoactive 4 or Polar Ignite.
+Obviously in a watch like the Suunto 7 it is paramount to value its performance as a smartwatch.
+Because that is what it is, beyond being a watch from Suunto or any other brand.
+It is a worthy rival to the Apple Watch, with which it is comparable in many of its facets; and a far superior watch to any of the other "smartwatches" that have recently been launched by its major rivals: Garmin Venu, Garmin Vivoactive 4 or Polar Ignite.

 Among the major brands of sports technology only the Polar M600 would be up to it, but there are quite a few years of technology between the two, and it must be recognized that the aesthetics of the M600 did not help him much.